As an Occupational Therapist you can work with people of all ages on the activities they want or need to do.

 Welcome to Shenandoah University’s Division of Occupational Therapy.
 We offer three distinct programs in unique hybrid and online curriculum models to meet the needs of diverse learners.
 Our students graduate prepared to be leaders in the field of occupational therapy and make a difference locally, nationally, and abroad.

-Shenandoah University’s Occupational Therapy programs offer students the opportunity to learn all the skills they will need as an entry-level occupational therapists.
+Shenandoah University’s Occupational Therapy programs offer students the opportunity to learn all the skills they will need as entry-level occupational therapists.
 These skills include evaluation of clients, treatment planning, and evidence-based practice.
 Students will gain valuable understanding of specific treatment interventions such as adaptations to the client’s environment, splinting, and mobility skills.

 Graduation Rates & Cost Of Attendance